Rental Property Insurance Spain

-Whether you rent your property long-term or short-term, your insurance must reflect how the property is actually used — otherwise claims may be reduced or rejected.
+Whether the property is rented long-term, used for short-term holiday lets or managed as an investment property, the insurance must reflect how the property is actually used.
+If rental activity is not declared correctly, claims may be reduced or rejected.

 For a complete overview of property protection in Spain, see: